As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 I use my high speed blender almost every day.
 You can make so many yummy things in it.
 Sauces, spreads, dressings, soups, smoothies (try my award winning Probiotic Pumpkin Pear Smoothie), ice cream, nut butter, dips, etc. A high speed blender is so versatile.
 You will not be sorry if you get one!

-I have also heard great things about the Blendtec Total Blender.
+Although, I don’t personally own one, I have also heard great things about the Blendtec Total Blender.

 Food Processor

-Another appliance that I use nearly every day in my kitchen is the food processor.
-I have the Cuisinart 14-Cup Food Processor.
-In addition to making nut butter, sauces, spreads, dips, dough and banana “ice cream” (like my Creamy Dairy Free Chocolate Ice Cream), I use it to easily combine ingredients for veggie burgers, grind oats and other grains into flour, and shred veggies (like for my Veggie Potato Fritters) in seconds.
-Truly a handy kitchen appliance to have!
+In addition to making nut butter, sauces, spreads, dips, dough and banana “ice cream” (like my Creamy Dairy Free Chocolate Ice Cream), I use it to easily combine ingredients for veggie burgers, grind oats and other grains into flour, and shred veggies (like for my Veggie Potato Fritters) with the included shredding discs in seconds.

 Salad Spinner